les oiseaux

 In Toni Morrison's novel

-, "Song of Solomon," the blackbird represents flight and freedom.
+, "Song of Solomon," this bird represents flight and freedom.
 The character Milkman is obsessed with flying and dreams of using a pair of silver wings to escape his life.
 The blackbird is a symbol of his desire for freedom and his search for identity.

 In Shakespeare's play